Mendokoro Ramenba in Makati: The First Ramen Bar Concept in the Philippines

-Opened in 2014, Mendokoro Ramenba is the first-ever ramen house in the country to adopt a common Japanese ramen bar concept that brings diners closer to the kitchen and a worthwhile ramen experience.
-What makes this restaurant so unique from other ramen houses is they value each precious minute by serving ramen to their customers as quickly as possible.
+Established in 2014, Mendokoro Ramenba is the first-ever ramen house in the country to adopt a common Japanese ramen bar concept that brings diners closer to the kitchen.
+Inside the restaurant, counter seats surround the open kitchen, offering a unique and authentic Japanese dining experience to locals and expats alike.

 The 23-seater dining counter

-Owner Mr. Ryan K. Cruz adds that the temperature plays a big role in enjoying ramen, which is why it is best to savor it while it is hot and fresh from the kitchen—the not so secret rule of enjoying ramen.
+Owner Ryan K. Cruz adds that the temperature plays a big role in enjoying ramen which is why it is best to savor it while it is hot and fresh from the kitchen—the not-so-secret rule to enjoying ramen.

-Next to taste is their TanTanMen (Php 420), one of the favorites among the tonkotsu ramen choices.
-This ramen is made with sesame base and tonkotsu broth topped with ground pork.
+Choose from Mendokoro Ramenba’s ramen menu which includes the TanTanMen.
+One of the favorites among the tonkotsu ramen choices, this ramen is made with sesame base and tonkotsu broth topped with ground pork.
 It also has chili oil that gives this ramen a red-orange color.
 But no need to worry because it only has a mild spicy flavor that you can surely handle.

-If you are looking for something out of their usual menu, order the Garlic Shoyu (Php 460), a shoyu-based ramen with a touch of garlic, served with a tender piece of chashu or braised pork belly marinated for less than a day.
-It has all of the garlic flavors you’ll never find in any other ramen in their menu and is only available in their Makati branch, making it a part of the special menu.
+If you are looking for something out of their usual menu, order the Garlic Shoyu.
+It is a shoyu-based ramen with a touch of garlic, served with a tender piece of chashu or braised pork belly marinated for less than a day.
+It has all of the garlic flavors you’ll never find in any other ramen in their menu, making it a must-try!

-Last but definitely not the least is an item from Mendokoro’s secret menu, the Super Chashu (Php 520).
+Last, but definitely not the least, is an item from Mendokoro’s secret menu, the Super Chashu.
 It is the upsized version of their shoyu ramen topped with a double-marinated chashu meat.
-No wonder it is the best choice for first-time diners in Mendokoro.
+No wonder it is the best choice for first-time diners at Mendokoro Ramenba!

-These ramen specialties are more than good enough reason to visit Mendokoro, and the fact that many people are actually willing to fall in line patiently for at least an hour at certain times of the day, tells you just how special their ramen is.
-However, Mendokoro owner Ryan Cruz believes that lining up for hours is not exactly a good experience for hungry diners.
-That’s why they also opened a second branch in BGC and will soon open another one in Alabang.
+These ramen specialties are the exact reason to visit Mendokoro Ramenba, and the fact that many people are actually willing to fall in line patiently for at least an hour at certain times of the day, tells you just how special their ramen is.
+Great thing Mendokoro Ramenba is also now in BGC, Alabang, and Pasay City!